Levi-LMN/Object_Oriented_Programming/week9/member-3.md

 10. Townsend, Anthony. *The Smart City: A Global Perspective*.
 2014.

 11. Polanyi, Karl. *The Great Transformation: Climate Change as Catalyst for a New Prosperity*.
 2001.

+12. Smith, J., & Johnson, L. (2018). *"Community Engagement and Social Inclusion in Urban Planning: A Review of the Literature and Implications for Sustainable Cities."
+Journal of Planning Literature, 33(2), 157-169.
+DOI: 10.1177/0885412217751768*